Holindauer/TensorGo/CONTRIBUTING.md

 ## Refering to Tensors
 When reffering to Tensor arguments inside of a function, the convention is to use A, then B,C,D and so on for subsequent arguments.

+## All Python Code must be Typed
+All Python code must be typed.
+This is to ensure that the Python code is as readable as possible.